nluna96/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Purpose of the analysis
 The purpose of the analysis is to create visualizations of rideshare data for PyBer to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.
 Visualizations play a big role because through data visualization the audience absorbs information quickly and facilitates pattern detection.
 Looking at rows and columns is not the best way to outline trends and pinpoint growth opportunities.
-Visualizing the data makes it easier to outline trends and pinpoint growth opportunities.
+That being said visualizing the data makes it easier to outline trends and pinpoint growth opportunities.

 ## Results